open-telemetry/opentelemetry-js/doc/upgrade-to-2.x.md

-# Upgrade to OpenTelemetry JS 2.x
+# Upgrade to OpenTelemetry JS SDK 2.x

 In late February 2025, the OpenTelemetry JavaScript project released the first versions of "JS SDK 2.x" packages.
 These packages include a number of breaking changes.
 This document shows the necessary code changes to upgrade to the new 2.x.

-XXX note about "Implementation notes:" sections that can be skipped.
-The "Why".

-XXX note to ask on #otel-js in CNCF slack or open a Discussion issue: https://github.com/open-telemetry/opentelemetry-js/issues/new?template=discussion.md

-XXX perhaps TOC, of link to jump straight to the breaking changes prose below
+Some of the sections below include an "Implementation notes:" section the provides brief background and motivation for particular changes.
+Feel free to skip these sections if you are not interested.

+If you have any questions about the 2.x changes, please ask!
+You can reach the OTel JS community on the [#otel-js](https://cloud-native.slack.com/archives/C01NL1GRPQR) channel of the [CNCF Slack](https://slack.cncf.io/), or [open a Discussion issue](https://github.com/open-telemetry/opentelemetry-js/issues/new?template=discussion.md) on the repository.

 ## What is JS SDK 2.x?

 "JS SDK 2.x" refers to packages from opentelemetry-js.git, except the API and semantic-conventions packages (categories 3 and 4 in the groupings below).
 The versions of these packages will be `>=2.0.0` for the stable and `>=0.200.0` for the unstable packages.
 (The jump to `0.200.x` was intentional, to hopefully help signal that these packages are in the "2.x generation".)

-(TODO: Validate that it will be 0.58.0 at release time.
-XXX going with 0.200.0.)

-XXX put this grouping into a disclosure?
-Perhaps yes.

-The OpenTelemetry JS SIG is responsible for numerous packages -- all published to npm under the `@opentelemetry/` org, and developed in two git repositories: [opentelemetry-js.git](XXX) (sometimes called the "core" repo) and [opentelemetry-js-contrib.git](XXX) (the "contrib" repo).
+The OpenTelemetry JS SIG is responsible for numerous packages -- all published to npm under the `@opentelemetry/` org, and developed in two git repositories: [opentelemetry-js.git](https://github.com/open-telemetry/opentelemetry-js) (sometimes called the "core" repo) and [opentelemetry-js-contrib.git](https://github.com/open-telemetry/opentelemetry-js-contrib) (the "contrib" repo).
 For the sake of this document, these packages can be grouped into these categories:

 1. The [API](../api/) (`@opentelemetry/api`).
 The API is versioned independently of all other packages.
 Its version is *not* being changed as part of "JS SDK 2.x".
 2. The [Semantic Conventions](../semantic-conventions/) (`@opentelemetry/semantic-conventions`).
 This package follows the [versioning](https://github.com/open-telemetry/semantic-conventions/releases) of language-independent Semantic Conventions.
 It is *not* being changed as part of "JS SDK 2.x".